OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-14.md

 ## 1 Corinthians 14:36

-Or did the word of God originate with you?
+Was it from you that the word of God originated?
 Or are you the only ones it has reached?

 ## 1 Corinthians 14:37